Cybersecurity Law, Policy, and Management Graduate Certificate

 Lecturer

 Marcel Duhamel brings over 30 years of real-world legal experience into the classroom, offering you a unique perspective on complex litigation, privacy law and consumer protection.
-As a partner at Vorys in Cleveland, he has represented clients in high-stakes commercial disputes, class actions, and appellate cases across the country.
 His deep knowledge of banking, bankruptcy and data privacy law, combined with his hands-on experience in both trial and appellate courts, will provide you with practical insights and a strong foundation in legal reasoning, advocacy and professional ethics.

 Program Faculty, Moritz College of Law